tc10815/ParkEzAI/README.md

 3. **Exclude as much irrelevant code as possible in difficult prompts.** I've noticed I get lower quality responses if you include unrelated code in your prompt, such as unrelated functions and CSS code in React.
 I'll still include unnecessary code for basic requests since its time consuming to clean up, but for very difficult requests I'm careful to keep context as concise as possible.
 4. **Mention versions of the software you are using if you are having issues.** With React, in particular, there's different ways of doing things with different versions of the framework.
 In 2023, GPT-4 only knows code up to late 2021, so most of its knowledge is going to be out of date.
 In ParkEz AI, GPT-4 was never completely stumped about how to do something with modern techniques, but a few times I've had to tell it my versions to get the right answer.
 5. **Ask it big picture questions, not just for code**.
 I would have made ParkEz AI a lot differently if I hadn't occasionally discussed what I was doing with GPT-4.
 It's advice wasn't always great (the original method of detecting cars it recommended with the YOLO model took me days to implement and ultimately didn't work that well), but many times it gave me good perspective.
-6. **It performs much better when you give it an example of something similar elsewhere in the code in the prompt**
+6. **Give examples if possible** It performs much better when you give it an example of something similar elsewhere in the code in the prompt